wandering-nora/SV01Chronicles/README.md

 I am installing klipper on a raspberry pi 3B+.
 I decided to go with Mainsail, but everything else should work for Fluidd and Octoprint as well.

 ### Config file
-There is a config file available for the SV01 directly in the main repository [here](https://raw.githubusercontent.com/Klipper3d/klipper/refs/heads/master/config/printer-sovol-sv01-2020.cfg).
+There is a config file available for the SV01 directly in the main repository [here](https://raw.githubusercontent.com/Klipper3d/klipper/refs/heads/master/config/printer-sovol-sv01-2020.cfg) which I used as the starting point.

 ### Kiauh
 Mainsail offers a premade image but I decided to use Kiauh to instal it manually so I can more easily switch to another interface using the same installation procedure.

 Setup Raspberry Pi OS Lite on the pi using RPI imager enabling wifi and ssh.
-Then ssh into it and run:
+Then ssh into it and run
 ```bash
 sudo apt-get update && sudo apt-get install git -y
 ```